 We have information for you!

-The support group is a place to learn about the resources available to you.
+A support group is a place to learn about the resources available to you.
 Members help each other by sharing ideas and practical solutions to problems that you face daily.
-Rehabilitation professionals from Magee Rehabilitation bring to the group expertise in supporting care givers and in accessing available community resources.
+Rehabilitation professionals from Magee Rehabilitation bring to the group expertise in supporting an individual or care giver in accessing available community resources.

 Peer Mentor Programs

 The Peer Mentor Program at Magee consists of specially- trained volunteers who have survived a spinal cord injury, brain injury, stroke or amputation and have learned to adjust to their disability.
 Peer Mentors are matched with patients based on level or type of injury, social situations, age, gender, marital status, recreational interests, and vocational experience.
 There are also specialty areas for peers with experience in ostomies and wounds.

 Magee also offers an addiction mentor program which is designed to offer those who struggle with addiction issues the opportunity to talk with an experienced addictions mentor.

 Mentoring relationships are encouraged to continue beyond Magee.
 Mentors can help with a variety of issues after discharge, such as:

 - Connecting families and patients to resources within the community (accessible doctors/dentists, recreational activities appropriate to the disability, travel and transportation guidance)

 - Providing emotional support during the transition from rehabilitation to the community, often a difficult time for both patients and families

 - If you, or your family member, does not wish to have a mentor while at Magee, you may ask for a mentor after discharge by contacting the mentor office.
 We also have various options for post-discharge support groups with mentors.